anjaliakg17/anjaliakg17.github.io/about.md

 # <center>Short Bio</center>

-I am a Ph.D. student working under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) and Dr. [Amitabha Bagchi](http://www.cse.iitd.ac.in/~bagchi/) in the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).
+I am a Google Ph.D. fellow working under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) and Dr. [Amitabha Bagchi](http://www.cse.iitd.ac.in/~bagchi/) in the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).

 Research Interests: